Winter storm snarls travel, gives some schools the day off

 “The first storm is always a bit more dangerous,” said D'Andrea, 34, of Norwood, Massachusetts.
 “No one has driven in this weather for like six months.
 People have to relearn how to drive in this.
 And it’s usually not a foot of snow the first one.
 This is almost a blizzard with how fast it came down.
 2022 is off to a bang, but I suppose we were overdue.”

-The National Weather Service said 5.5 inches (14 centimeters) of snow fell on New York City’s Central Park and 8.4 inches (21 centimeters) at LaGuardia Airport.
+The National Weather Service said 5.5 inches (14 centimeters) of snow fell on New York City’s Central Park.

-Snowfall totals were much more modest in northern New England, with about 4.5 inches (11 centimeters) in Nashua, New Hampshire, and about 3.5 inches (9 centimeters) in Hollis, Maine, by late morning, according to National Weather Service spotters.
+Snowfall totals were much more modest in northern New England, with about 4.5 inches (11 centimeters) in Nashua, New Hampshire, and about 3.5 inches (9 centimeters) in Hollis, Maine, by late morning.

-The storm also affected coronavirus testing sites, many of which have been overwhelmed with long lines and waits for days.
-Some testing sites in Rhode Island delayed their openings until later in the day, when the storm was expected to start tapering off.

 The storm brought record-setting snow to some areas of the South on Thursday.